Oswal 36 Sample Question Papers CBSE Class 10 English Solutions

 III.

-(ix) Uma asked Shambhu whether he saw the clowns at the circus.
+(iii) Uma asked Shambhu whether he had seen the clowns in the circus.

 (ii) D. replied that